 KI Natural Resource Management Group received a grant to protect ‘Boggy Creek Geoheritage Site’, otherwise known as ‘tufa terraces’, and ‘Coastal Complex on King Island’, a rare and endangered ecological plant community, by excluding stock and controlling weeds.
 The tufa terraces are in Cataraqui Point Conservation Area, while the Coastal Complex on King Island lies in the coastal zone as well as into the neighbouring landholder’s property.
-The landholders will fence out part of their coastal paddock to protect the endangered plant community.
+The landholders have fenced out part of their coastal paddock to protect the endangered plant community.
 The project began with funding from the Australian Government’s Caring for our Country initiative and has current funding through their Communities Environment Program.

 The ‘tufa terraces’ rim stone pools are delicate formations, which are nationally significant and listed in the Tasmanian Geoheritage Database.

 Removal of the coastal weed Sea Spurge will also protect these sensitive environmental assets from weed invasion.
 Sea Spurge will be replaced with coastal native plants where needed.
 Dune vegetation will also be enhanced to stop erosion and weed spread.
 Community groups, individuals and schools will be encouraged to be involved in weed removal and planting.
 View more project details, and project image gallery.

 The area is a great example of King Island coastal bushland, including peaceful gullies and lookout spots.
 It was overrun by weeds and most of it is very difficult to access, but plantings and natural regeneration are turning this area into a trhiving, diverse coastal habitat.